lorenzolfm/ansible/README.md

 # Ansible

-Have you ever lost dozens of hours trying to get a new machine up to date with all you need in your day to day life?
+Have you ever lost dozens of hours trying to get a new machine up and running with all you need in your day to day life?

 Ansible is a great tool to solve this problem!